invariantlabs-ai/invariant-gateway/gateway/mcp/README.md

 All args before the `--exec` flag are relevant to the Invariant MCP gateway.
 These include:

-- `--dataset-name`: With this you can specify the name of the dataset.
-The guardrails are pulled from this dataset.
+- `--project-name`: With this you can specify the name of the Invariant Explorer project (dataset).
+The guardrails are pulled from this.
 - `--push-explorer`: With this you can specify if you want to push the annotated traces to the Invariant Explorer.
+The annotated traces are pushed to the project name provided above.